Whether this is your first or third time around, pregnancy is confusing and there are bound to be some questions.

 - It does not smell like urine.

-If you are leaking, and still can’t tell if its urine, amniotic fluid or vaginal discharge, try going to the bathroom.
-Once your bladder is empty, if you continue to leak it’s probably amniotic fluid.
+If you are leaking, and still can’t tell if its urine, amniotic fluid or vaginal discharge…try going to the bathroom.
+Once your bladder is empty if you continue to leak it’s probably amniotic fluid.

-You can purchase pH strips to test your discharge and help determine if it’s amniotic fluid or vaginal discharge.
+The same idea as a pregnancy test, there are actually pH level test strips that you can purchase to test your discharge and help determine if it’s amniotic fluid or vaginal discharge.

-Home bought test kits are not scientifically tested for in-home use, but operate on the same basis as test kits used in hospitals and doctor’s offices.
+Home bought test kits are not scientifically tested for in-home use but operate on the same basis as test kits used in hospitals and doctor’s offices.

 You may leak fluid instead of it gushing out of you, if your baby is low in your cervix, or if your amniotic sac has a little pinhole without rupturing.

 I Know I Am Leaking Amniotic Fluid…What Do I Do?